West rejects Putin's claim it sabotaged Baltic gas pipelines

 He added that “those who profit from it have done it,” without naming a specific country.

-In Washington, U.S. President Joe Biden’s administration dismissed Putin’s pipeline claims as outlandish.
+In Washington, U.S. President Joe Biden dismissed Putin’s pipeline claims as outlandish.

+“It was a deliberate act of sabotage.
+And now the Russians are pumping out disinformation and lies.
+We will work with our allies to get to the bottom (of) precisely what happened,” Biden promised, adding that divers would be sent down to inspect the pipelines.
+“Just don’t listen to what Putin’s saying.
+What he’s saying we know is not true.”

+U.S. officials said the Putin claim was trying to shift attention from his annexation Friday of parts of Ukraine.

 “We’re not going to let Russia’s disinformation distract us or the world from its transparently fraudulent attempt to annex sovereign Ukrainian territory,” White House National Security Council spokeswoman Adrienne Watson said Friday.